RoccoC/webpack-build-notifier/README.md

 # webpack-build-notifier

-A [Webpack](https://webpack.github.io/) plugin that uses the (node-notifier)[https://github.com/mikaelbr/node-notifier] module to display OS-level notifications for Webpack build errors and warnings.
+A [Webpack](https://webpack.github.io/) plugin that uses the [node-notifier](https://github.com/mikaelbr/node-notifier) module to display OS-level notifications for Webpack build errors and warnings.

 Are you tired of having to constantly switch between your IDE and terminal window to see whether your latest edits resulted in a failed build?
-Why didn't your latest changes get (hot-loaded)[https://github.com/gaearon/react-hot-loader]?
+Why didn't your latest changes get [hot-loaded](https://github.com/gaearon/react-hot-loader)?
 Was there a syntax error or failed unit test?
 With this plugin, you will always be apprised of build problems without having to keep an eye on your terminal window.

-To use, install the webpack-build-notifier package `npm install webpack-build-notifier --save-dev` and add the plgun to your (Webpack config file)[https://webpack.github.io/docs/configuration.html]:
+To use, install the webpack-build-notifier package `npm install webpack-build-notifier --save-dev` and add the plgun to your [Webpack configuration file](https://webpack.github.io/docs/configuration.html):

 ```javascript